FraunhoferIKS/parcs/docs/source/features/temporal_graph.rst

 Temporal Graph
 ==============================

-This feature allows you to expand your graph along the time axis by only making some small modifications to the current pipeline.
+In PARCS, you can define a temporal graph where the nodes and relations are expanded along the time axis.
+This is possible by only making a few small modifications to the current pipeline.
+Let's imagine the following scenario to explain this feature:
-For now we want to walk you through those adjustments with the following scenario: we model the interaction between the blood pressure variable :code:`BP` and the drug variable :code:`Drug`.
+The goal is to model the interaction between the blood pressure variable :code:`BP` and the drug variable :code:`Drug`.
 Initially, we let the blood pressure be dependent on gaussian noise :code:`Noise`, while the drug depends on the age variable :code:`Age` of the patient as well as the blood pressure.
 This setup can be modeled by the non-temporal version of PARCS.

 .. literalinclude:: code_blocks/b10/base_description.yml
     :linenos:

 .. _configuration_file:

-Change in Configuration File
+Temporal syntax in Configuration File
 -----------------------

 Now we discuss the temporal expansion: every temporal component is marked by a subscript where :code:`_{t}` indicates the current timestep.